 Both of these achievements make the average top speed of a current-generation Formula 1 car – approximately 330 km/h – look like a snail’s pace.
 Yet still, despite being blindingly fast, it won’t kill you.

 Formula 1’s g-forces are immense, there’s no doubt about that, but it’s inertia that’s the true killer.
-And while acceleration and deceleration might seem like basic high-school science, the physics behind gravitational force (known as g-force) in the world of Formula 1 is a threat worth unpacking to truly appreciate the likes of Red Bull’s Max Verstappen walking away from his colossal crash this morning at the British Grand Prix.
+And while acceleration and deceleration might seem like basic high-school science, the physics behind gravitational force (known as g-force) in the world of Formula 1 is a threat worth unpacking to truly appreciate the likes of Red Bull’s Max Verstappen walking away from his colossal crash at the British Grand Prix back in 2021.

 On the opening lap at Silverstone, Verstappen was defending his pole position from Mercedes’ Lewis Hamilton as they went wheel-to-wheel into one of the fastest corners on the circuit, Copse.
 After hammering down the straight at speeds in excess of 300 km/h, the world champion’s front-left wing caught the Dutchman’s rear tyre as they made the turn, careering the latter into the barriers for an impact that Red Bull’s data analysts clocked at 51g.

 But what does 51g really mean?
 How does it stack up on a scale of neck-snapping impacts and g-forces commonly experienced in Formula 1?